MileHacker Logo

 • Winter (Dec-Feb): Experience local traditions around Chinese New Year.

-• Enjoy warmer indoor activities and hearty Huaiyang stews during colder months.
+• Enjoy warmer indoor activities and hearty Huaiyang stews during the colder months of the year.

-• Plan activities accordingly for harsh summer heat or winter cold.
+• Plan activities accordingly for harsh summer the heat or winter cold.

-The summer season brings life; winter offers festive traditions.
+The summer season brings life; wintertime has festive traditions.

 Festival or Event-Centered Visits

-Timing your trip with local festivals or events offers profound cultural immersion and one-of-a-kind insights into Huaian's traditions.
+Timing your trip with local festivals or events offers profound immersing in the culture and one-of-a-kind insights into Huaian's traditions.

 Cultural Calendar